Fxfey/skeleton-theme/README.md

 Activate the theme in WordPress admin panel

-### Composer
+### 📦 Composer Autoloading

-The composer setup is done in a way to ensure site security.
+Composer is configured to keep dependencies outside the public root for enhanced security.

-1. Navigate above the public root (the app directory) and initialise composer.
+1. Navigate above your public root (app/) and initialize Composer:
    `composer init`

-2. When prompted for a package name you must use `skeleton-theme/app` to ensure all auto loads work correctly.
+2. When prompted for a package name, use:
+   `skeleton-theme/app`

-3. Go into `composer.json` and replace the autoload with the following:
+3. Replace the autoload section in your `composer.json`:

     ```
     "autoload": {